Koena-C/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints absolute path of current working directory
+the contents of your current directory